oleg-astakhov/microservices-demo/README.md

 ## Focus Point

-The focus is on building a [Reactive System](https://www.reactivemanifesto.org/).
+The focus is on building a cloud-native [Reactive System](https://www.reactivemanifesto.org/).
 For some of its constituent components, I am employing reactive programming model as well.
 In the best-case scenario—all of them.

 **Frontend**